vishwaranjanpandey/docker/03-containers/readme.txt

-	docker inspect < image name > -- to view the detaied information in JSON output docker rmi <image name> -- to remove a image from local machine docker image prune -- to remove all unused images from local machine
+	docker inspect < image name > -- to view the detaied information in JSON output docker rmi <image name> -- to remove a image from local machine docker image prune -- to remove all unused images from local machine docker rename <cont ID > <New Name> --  to rename the container name docker ps -a -- to show all container running or stopped docker stop $(docker ps -a) -- to stop all container running container

 how to run containers from a docker image